Are you trying to figure out what is the best Cricut machine for you?

 The Maker is a powerful machine that’s very well made and will last for years to come.

-Cricut has plans to keep making new QuickSwap tips to upgrade the Maker’s capabilities, and who knows what else they will release for it in the future.
+Cricut has plans to keep making new QuickSwap tips to upgrade the Maker’s capabilities, and who knows what new tools they will release for it in the future.

-If you’re a person who loves a wide range of crafts and also saving time, the Cricut Maker is the best Cricut to buy and a great investment.
+If you’re a person who loves a wide range of crafts and also saving time, the Cricut Maker is a great investment.

 What about Cricut Design Space?
 Is it free or not?